Vang-Blong/CPE-400-Final-Project/README.md

 Names: Blong Vang, Clint Vega

 # Usage:
-To run the faulty_routing simulation, from the command line, use:
+To run the program simulation, from the command line, use:
 > python3 faulty_routing.py

 then enter the number of simulations to run desired.
 A number greater than 5000 is recommended for an accurate analysis to be performed.
 Otherwise, enter the number '1' to simulate a single instance with randomized failure.